-The after-school program is designed to increase teachers' knowledge of the physical sciences and to strengthen their teaching skills.
-It will run from September 2012 through May 2013 and is called Jefferson Lab's Science Activities for Teachers, or JSAT.
+The program, designed to increase teachers' knowledge of the physical sciences and strengthen their teaching skills, runs from September 2010 through May 2011 and is called Jefferson Lab's Science Activities for Teachers, or JSAT, program.

-The 2012-13 program will include interactive activities to enhance physical science instruction at the upper-elementary and middle-school levels, and lectures by Jefferson Lab staff on the applications of science.
-Topics will include matter, atomic structure, energy transfer, force and motion, magnetism and electricity, waves and sound, simple machines, optics and the watershed cycle.
+The 2010-11 program will include interactive activities to enhance physical science instruction at the upper-elementary and middle-school levels, and lectures by Jefferson Lab staff on the applications of science.
+Topics will include matter, atomic structure, energy transfer, force and motion, magnetism and electricity, waves and sound, simple machines, and watershed and optics.
 Program participants will receive supplies and materials so they may conduct all the planned activities in their own classrooms.
-Participating teachers can earn up to 48 recertification points for 2012-13.

-Fifth-grade teachers will meet on alternating Tuesday nights, and sixth- and eighth-grade teachers will meet on alternating Wednesdays.
-The sessions will take place between 5-7 p.m. at Jefferson Lab, located at 12000 Jefferson Ave. in Newport News.
+Fifth-grade teachers will meet on Tuesday nights during the program.
+Sixth-grade teachers usually meet on the first and third Wednesdays of each month.
+Eighth-grade teachers are scheduled to meet on the second and fourth Wednesdays every month.
+The sessions take place between 5-7 p.m. at Jefferson Lab, located at 12000 Jefferson Ave. in Newport News.